Gazdean/events-front-end/README.md

 ~ npm run dev
 ```

-and click on the link
+and click on the link in the console